 - Dead Space has a glitch that sometimes causes necromorphs to endlessly run around in circles, making them invincible until you block their path.

-- Occasionally in Conduit2's online multiplayer, a killed enemy's sprite will remain in their standing pose, even though they are counted as killed.
-Continuing to shoot at these sprites (which other people will most certainly do if you don't) will give you a "Double Tap" medal.
+- Occasionally in Conduit 2's online multiplayer, a killed enemy's model will remain in their standing pose, even though they are counted as killed.
+Continuing to shoot at these model (which other people will most certainly do if you don't) will give you a "Double Tap" medal.

 - In ''Steel Sentinels'', a minor programming oversight causes mecha to not die until their hit points are negative- meaning that mechs with precisely zero hit points will cling to life with an empty health bar until they are felled by a stray point of damage.
 Although this glitch isn't much use against machine guns or lasers, it is immensely satisfying to complete a Fleet Capture the Flag objective while technically dead.

-- Driver3 : Odd things happening during replays, where events play out incorrectly, sometimes leaving Tanner dead for half of it.
+- Driver 3: Odd things happen during replays, where events play out incorrectly, sometimes leaving Tanner dead for half of it.

-- The game has so much bugs that one of em is NPC that will die, stand up then die again, sometimes stopping after while, sometimes not.
+- The game has so many bugs that one of them is NPC that will die, stand up then die again, sometimes stopping after a while, sometimes not.
 Driv3r WTF 4 video Guess he really liked his death scene?